minima-global/minidocs/docs/learn/theblockchain.md

 **Example:**

-**119839 [0/0] <br />
-0x0000012767305A327C2F1B4E8F729B64AACFEFA932443156604E7B6EC845BA3C txns:0  <br />
-weight:1.412993E+7/1.412993E+7 @ Wed Jan 26 16:24:40 GMT 2022**
+`119839 [0/0] 0x0000012767305A327C2F1B4E8F729B64AACFEFA932443156604E7B6EC845BA3C txns:0 weight:1.412993E+7/1.412993E+7 @ Wed Jan 26 16:24:40 GMT 2022`

 ### Attributes 1-3:
-1. *The Cascading Chain consists of 32 levels (0-31), with a maximum of 128 blocks at each level.*
+> *The Cascading Chain consists of 32 levels (0-31), with a maximum of 128 blocks at each level.* <br/>

-2. *The Cascading Chain grows logarithmically, as each level is twice as difficult to achieve as the previous level.*
+> *The Cascading Chain grows logarithmically, as each level is twice as difficult to achieve as the previous level.*<br/>

-3. *Over time, the cumulative sum of the PoW (the ‘weight’) recorded in the Cascading Chain will tend towards the weight of the chain that would have existed had no blocks been pruned.*
+> *Over time, the cumulative sum of the PoW (the ‘weight’) recorded in the Cascading Chain will tend towards the weight of the chain that would have existed had no blocks been pruned.*

 **Difficulty levels in the Cascading chain**